JeaFrid/jeafriday/README.md

 - 📌 It can give a quick random value!

+- 📌 Widgets suitable for your projects!

 ## **All Packages!**
 * `JeaFire`
 * `JeaRandom`
 * `JeaColor`
+* `JeaWidget`

 ### **JeaFire**